With an AARP membership, there’s always more to discover. Check out your member benefits today.

 Given such resourcefulness and creativity, her accomplishments aren’t much of a surprise.
 Among them: This office worker-turned-urban biker is the mastermind behind the rebirth of rural, intercity bus service in America.
 And her mission continues.

 In spite of her urban lifestyle these days, in fact, rural transportation remains her passion.
 For a long time, rural intercity bus service has been in need of rejuvenation.
 Since the late 1960s various industry disruptions led to millions of rural residents losing access to scheduled, intercity bus service as Greyhound and other operators closed depots in towns across America.
 Between 1997 and 2007, while serving as a transit program manager in Oregon and later Washington, Robin helped these Pacific Northwest states find a way to reverse that trend.
 She negotiated agreements among Greyhound and local private operators, and the state Department of Transportation.
-Greyhound came to the table not to receive a public contract to run service, but as a partner with the public sector to reinvest in rural America.
+Greyhound came to the table as a true partner with the public sector to reinvest in rural America.

-One early brainchild of Robin’s: an accounting method that made it easier for states to access federal funding by tapping into private sector investment in intercity bus service.
+A landmark brainchild of Robin’s: an accounting method that made it easier for states to access federal funding by tapping into private sector investment in intercity bus service.
 Robin’s concept was approved by the Federal Transit Administration with the help of other industry experts, first as a pilot initiative.
 In 2012, the US Congress formalized the program by statute, opening up the opportunity for all states to set up these public-private partnerships with Greyhound and other companies.
 Today 29 states, have programs in place.
-Consequently, they have restored intercity bus service to more than 600 rural communities along 80 routes.
+Consequently, they have restored intercity bus service to more than 600 rural communities along 80 routes, enabling greater access to jobs, health-care services, and other resources supporting well-being.
 An AARP Public Policy Institute video and publication has recounted one state’s success.